Tønder, Denmark Guide

 Day Trips

-Approx. 1.5 - 2 hours by car and train (via Niebüll) Step back in time in Ribe, Denmark's oldest town.
-Wander through cobblestone streets lined with half-timbered houses, visit the impressive Ribe Cathedral, and explore the Ribe Viking Centre to experience Viking life firsthand.
-Don't miss the chance to climb the tower of the cathedral for panoramic views of the town and surrounding marshlands.
-Ribe offers a charming and historically rich day trip.
+1.5 hours by car Step back in time in Ribe, Denmark's oldest town.
+Wander through cobblestone streets lined with well-preserved medieval houses.
+Climb the Ribe Cathedral for panoramic views, and explore the Ribe Viking Centre to experience Viking life firsthand.
+Don't miss the Wadden Sea Centre to learn about the unique ecosystem of the Wadden Sea National Park.

 Travel Time